lyon-fnal/centos-gm2-dev/README.md

 sudo ./install-openspeedshop.sh # Takes a VERY long time
 ```

 Once this is done, you may delete the `~/moreInstalls` directory.
+Note that these installs (especially openspeedshop) will bloat your VM disk.
+If you converted the disk
+to VDI as per instructions above, you can compactify it by following instructions at http://superuser.com/questions/529149/how-to-compact-virtualboxs-vdi-file-size (`zerofree` is
+installed, so you should use it).